-This property will be crucial in our last analysis: we use our model of interconnected agent in a game theoretic setting where agents anticipate the effect of their actions on the security level of the network.
 We show how the monotonicities (or the lack of monotonicities) impact the equilibrium of the security game.
-In particular, coordination among the agents can be ensured only if optimal protection investment increases with the security state of the network.
+In particular, alignment of incentives typically implies a coordination problem, leading to an equilibrium with a very high price of anarchy.
 Moreover, we distinguish two parts in the network externalities that we call public and private.
 Both types of externalities are positive since any additional agent investing in security will increase the security level of the whole network.
 However, the effect of this additional agent will be different for an agent who did not invest in security from an agent who already did invest in security.
-The public externalities correspond to the network effect on insecure agents while the private externalities correspond to the network effect on secure agents.
-As a result of this separation of externalities, some surprising phenomena can occur: there are situations where the incentive to invest in protection decreases as the fraction of the population investing in protection increases, resulting in a coordination problem.
+The public externalities correspond to the network effect on insecure agents while the private externalities correspond to the network effect on secure agents (also called total effect in the economics literature [5]).

+As a result of this separation of externalities, some surprising phenomena can occur: also both externalities are positive, there are situations where the incentive to invest in protection decreases as the fraction of the population investing in protection increases.
+This is an example where the total effect holds but the marginal effect fails (which is essentially a case where Segal's increasing externalities [17] or Topkis'supermodularity [18] fails).
 We also show that in the security game, security investments are always inefficient due to the network externalities.
-This raises the question whether economic tools like insurance [16], [17], [18] could be used to lower the social inefficiency of the game?
+This raises the question whether economic tools like insurance [19], [20], [21] could be used to lower the social inefficiency of the game3?